kalimatas/kalimatas.github.com/_posts/2020-09-11-notes-apps-fatigue.md

 ---
 layout: post
-title: "RemNote — great note-taking app nobody is talking about"
+title: "RemNote — Great Note-taking App Nobody Is Talking About"
 description: "I spent endless hours on choosing the best note taking app and found RemNote.
 			 But is it the final choice?"
 date: 2020-09-11 21:30